nikhil-nuCS/PhotoFilter/README.md

 # PhotoFilter

 To be updated.
-For images check -> images folder.
+For images check -> Images folder.